-Distinction (85-100%) A high level of technical accomplishment, demonstrating accuracy and fluency, appropriate to the repertoire performed.
-Well- developed and secure tone quality, intonation, and/or articulation.
+A high level of technical accomplishment, demonstrating accuracy and fluency, appropriate to the repertoire performed.
+A high level of improvisational skill.
+Well-developed and secure tone quality, intonation. and/or articulation.
 A mature sense of musical style, and an ability to take charge of expressive elements in the music.
 A confident and assured performance.
 A secure understanding of musical notation should be evident.
 At this level, performers should communicate a sense of individual interpretative skill, in relation to the substance of the music.
 A clear ability to engage the listener fully in the performance.

-Merit (75-84%) An ability to cope well with the technical demands of the music.
+An ability to cope well with the technical demands of the music, and displaying a good level of improvisational skill.
 A good standard of tone quality, intonation and/or articulation.
 A confident performance.
 A secure understanding of musical notation should be evident.
 At this level, performers should communicate some sense of individual interpretative skill, in relation to the substance of the music.
 An ability to engage the listener in the performance.

-Pass (65-74%) Fairly accurate, reasonably fluent, but occasionally hesitant.
+Fairly accurate, reasonably fluent, but occasionally hesitant.
 Tone quality, intonation and/or articulation of a generally acceptable standard for this level.
-There is some evidence of appropriate musicality.
+There is some evidence of appropriate musicality and improvisational skill.
 A reasonably confident performance.
 Evidence of an understanding of musical notation.
 Performers should communicate something of the substance of the music.
 There is a basic ability to engage the listener in the performance.

-Below Pass, upper (55-64%) Some accurate and musical playing, but compromised by discontinuity in the performance and technical (0-54%) rtionately greater than correct playing, nuity which jeopardises the sense of some accurate and musical playing, but compromised by discontinuity in the performance and technical inaccuracies.
+Some accurate and musical playing, but compromised by discontinuity in the performance and technical inaccuracies.
 Tone, intonation and/or articulation need more development.
-Nevertheless, some signs that a sense of musicality is potentially attainable.
+Nevertheless, some signs that a sense of musicality and appropriate improvisational skill are potentially attainable.
 Evidence of an understanding of musical notation.
 A basic, but limited, communication of the substance of the music.
 Little evidence of an ability to engage the listener in performance.

 Inaccuracies proportionately greater than correct playing, and a lack of continuity which jeopardises the sense of performance.
 Tone and/or control of articulation need much more work.
-Musicality is not clearly evident in the playing.
+Musicality is not clearly evident in the playing, and insufficient improvisational skill is displayed.
 Some evidence of an understanding of musical notation.
 Little communication of the substance of the music.
 Very limited, or no, ability to engage the listener in performance.

+Distinction (85-100%)

-Distinction (85-100%) Demonstrating secure rudimentary and contextual knowledge in relation to the performances, and a considered personal response to the repertoire.
-At Grades 4 and 5, a clear understanding of matters relating to musicality and interpretation, and to learning and performing the repertoire.
+Demonstrating secure rudimentary and contextual knowledge in relation to the performances, and a considered personal response to the repertoire.
+At Level 2, a clear understanding of matters relating to musicality and interpretation, and to learning and performing the repertoire.
 Confident responses, accurate and well communicated.

-Merit (75-84%) Mostly assured in terms of rudimentary and contextual knowledge, and a clear personal response to the repertoire.
-At Grades 4 and 5, some understanding of matters relating to musicality and interpretation, and to learning and performing the repertoire.
+Mostly assured in terms of rudimentary and contextual knowledge, and a clear personal response to the repertoire.
+At Level 2, some understanding of matters relating to musicality and interpretation, and to learning and performing the repertoire.
 Generally well-expressed answers, if a little hesitant.

-Pass (65-74%) Some understanding of rudimentary and contextual knowledge, and some evidence of a personal response to the repertoire.
-At Grades 4 and 5, a basic understanding of matters relating to musicality and interpretation, and to learning and performing the repertoire.
+Some understanding of rudimentary and contextual knowledge, and some evidence of a personal response to the repertoire.
+At Level 2, a basic understanding of matters relating to musicality and interpretation, and to learning and performing the repertoire.
 A basic level of articulacy, perhaps combined with some hesitation.
 Prompting may be required.

-Below Pass, upper (55-64%) A degree of inaccuracy and suggesting that areas of the required knowledge and understanding have not been fully covered.
-At Grades 4 and 5, an insufficient understanding of matters relating to musicality and interpretation, and to learning and performing the repertoire.
-Some lack of coherence in responses; some hesitation, with prompting required. greater than accur rudimentary and c response to repert ee of inaccuracy, proportionately rate responses, in terms of contextual knowledge.
-Personal oire lacks consideration and clarity. in responses; significant hesitation,
+A degree of inaccuracy and suggesting that areas of the required knowledge and understanding have not been fully covered.
+At Level 2, an insufficient understanding of matters relating to musicality and interpretation, and to learning and performing the repertoire.
+Some lack of coherence in responses; some hesitation, with prompting required.

+A significant degree of inaccuracy, proportionately greater than accurate responses, in terms of rudimentary and contextual knowledge.
+Personal response to repertoire lacks consideration and clarity.
+Lack of coherence in responses; significant hesitation, with much prompting required.

-Discussion: Grades 6-8
+Musical Awareness: Grades 6-8